jamesfebin/AIBodh-Website/_posts/2025-12-02-bevy-rust-game-development-chapter-4.markdown

 ### State-Based Schedules

 The solution is to organize our game into distinct **phases**.
-We call these phases **states**: Loading, Playing, and Paused.
+We call these phases **states**: `Loading`, `Playing`, and `Paused`.
 Each state represents a different mode of the game.

-When the game transitions from one state to another (say, from Loading to Playing), Bevy provides special schedules that run exactly once:
+When the game transitions from one state to another (say, from `Loading` to `Playing`), Bevy provides special schedules that run exactly once:

 - **OnEnter** - Runs when entering a state
 - **OnExit** - Runs when leaving a state

 This is how we eliminate polling.
 Instead of `initialize_player_character` checking every frame "Are assets loaded yet?", we attach it to `OnExit(Loading)`.
-When assets finish loading and we leave the Loading state, Bevy runs it exactly once with no checking, no guard clauses, no wasted frames.
+When assets finish loading and we leave the `Loading` state, Bevy runs it exactly once.

 ```d2
 direction: down